April 10, 2019

 Building a Backup Appliance Resilient to Generic Ransomware Threats

 The following article describes our attempt to build a dedicated backup appliance which has a particular set of benefits over generic NAS boxes in terms of data protection from unauthorized access, modification and removal.
-Using a modern NAS box as a backup appliance gives us access to great functionality like storage scale-ability, data redundancy and resiliency (RAID volumes), data accessibility (CIFS/NFS/AFP shares) and so on.
+Using a modern NAS box as a backup appliance gives us access to great functionality like storage scale-ability, data redundancy and resiliency (RAID volumes), data accessibility (CIFS/NFS/AFP shares), as well as ensuring the best ransomware protection in the market.
 With all these benefits in mind, we must admit that the bare fact of data accessibility adds additional risks of “unwanted” access to data (weak passwords, password reuse, credentials theft by malware, or even just malware accessing a legitimately open network share).
 Regardless of the initial attack vector, malicious actors, etc., we aim to remove well-known remote access methods from backup appliances while having better control over OS security updates, vulnerabilities tracking and backup storage encryption at rest.